DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/dt_manual/contacts.rst

 Contacts
 ********

-A contact is someone that you are trying to reach.
+A contact represents a person who is on a spiritual journey.
+It is someone we pray will discover, share, and obey Christ, start churches, and multiply themselves generationally.

+The Contacts Page is made up of two layers: The Contacts List Page and the Contact Record Page.

 You can create new contacts and edit existing ones.
-For a step by step guide on creating new contacts, `go here <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/user_step_by_step.html#create-a-contact>`_.
-On the ``Contacts`` page you will be able to search contacts based off of filters.
-The default filter is your personal contacts.
-Other filters include ``All contacts`` and ``Contacts shared with me``.
-You can also create your own filters by pressing the |ADD-FILTER| button.
-If you need to do a mass CSV import for contacts, check out the step by step `here <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/user_step_by_step.html#mass-contacts-csv-import>`_.
+If you need to do a mass CSV import for contacts, click `here <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/user_step_by_step.html#mass-contacts-csv-import>`_ to check out the step by step guide.

-.. _contacts_list:

 Contacts List Page
 ==================